-Stop Press: After many years of never seeing a solution for Level 3, one group solved the problem – in three-dimensions.
-It IS possible to create a rope house without the rope crossing itself, or doubling up AND having the two ends begin and end in the same place – provided you permit a solution in 3D.
+Stop Press: After many years of never seeing a solution for Level 3, one group solved the problem – in 3D (three dimensions.)
+So… it IS possible to create a rope house without the rope crossing itself, or doubling up AND having the two ends begin and end in the same place – provided you permit a solution in 3D.
 Until this day, my groups and I had only ever considered (read, assumed) a two-dimensional framework within which to solve the problem.
 Contact me if you’d like to know more.

 Pen & Paper: Use pen and paper, instead of rope.
 Same exercise, just on a smaller, more personal scale.
 While the same parameters apply, the finished ‘product’ is more difficult to identify if someone has truthfully avoided crossing over or doubling up – so it is best to see the solution drawn in front of you to verify its success.